-- Five (5) full vessels and four (4) vessels shared with the communities - 3 vessels shared with Meadowbank Complex - Approximately 170,000 cubic meters (m3) of material - Approximately 44,000 cubic meters (m3) of fuel
+- Five (5) full vessels - Five (5) vessels shared with Meadowbank Complex - Approximately 145,000 cubic meters (m3) of material - Approximately 50,000 cubic meters (m3) of fuel

 Note that these numbers only refer to vessels used directly for Agnico Eagle operations.
 There will be additional sea traffic as there will be some vessels used for the communities to re-supply.